-This may appear in the "description" element of the time_range parameter, e.g. in the q.rd file for a DaCHS server. (in practice, used as an optional parameter)
+This appears in the "description" element of the time_range parameter in the q.rd file.

 4.5 Service properties

 Some properties are defined at the level of the entire service.
 A part of this information (in particular the one related to publisher and credits) is available only in the registry.